abhinavshome/ng-training/README.md

 `P.S.
 The code samples are being updated to work with both Windows and Mac along with instructions.
 Should be done by Oct 27.`

-'Participants for past trainings can request for a 15 minute Skype/Webex/Hangout call.
+`Participants for past trainings can request for a 15 minute Skype/Webex/Hangout call.
 A call will be scheduled for next available slot and their doubts will be addressed.
-Please contact at 08860266561 or kabhinav.iitg@gmail.com for getting a call scheduled.'
+Please contact at 08860266561 or kabhinav.iitg@gmail.com for getting a call scheduled.`

 # AngularJS training course material